mtharmen/stock-chart-app/README.md

 # Free Code Camp Challenge: [Build a Stock Chart App](https://www.freecodecamp.com/challenges/build-a-pinterest-clone)

 ##User stories:
-1. As an unauthenticated user, I can login with Twitter.
+1. I can view a graph displaying the recent trend lines for each added stock.
-2. As an authenticated user, I can link to images.
+2. I can add new stocks by their symbol name.
-3. As an authenticated user, I can delete images that I've linked to.
+3. I can remove stocks.
-4. As an authenticated user, I can see a Pinterest-style wall of all the images I've linked to.
-5. As an unauthenticated user, I can browse other users' walls of images.
-6. As an authenticated user, if I upload an image that is broken, it will be replaced by a placeholder image. (can use jQuery broken image detection)
+4. I can see changes in real-time when any other user adds or removes a stock.
+For this you will need to use Web Sockets.

 ##Possible Updates:
-1. Sort by popularity
+1. Update search bar